Spikebench: An open benchmark for spike train time-series classification: Introduction

+\begin{itemize} \item We propose a diverse spike train classification benchmark based on open-access data. \item We show that global information such as the animal's behavioral state or stimulus type can be decoded (with high accuracy) from \textit{single-neuron} spike trains containing several tens of interspike intervals. \item We establish a strong baseline for spike train classification based on hand-crafted time-series feature engineering that performs on par with state-of-the-art deep learning models. \end{itemize}

+Well-established machine learning techniques such as gradient-boosted decision tree ensembles and recurrent neural networks have been successfully applied both to neural activity decoding (predicting stimuli/action from spiking activity) \cite{glaser2017machine, livezey2021deep} as well as neural encoding (predicting neural activity from stimuli) \cite{benjamin2018modern}.
+Neural decoding tasks are often formulated as regression problems, wherein binned spiking count time series of a single fixed neural population are used to predict the animal's position or velocity in time.

-A number of previous studies on feature vector representations of spike trains usually focused on defining a spike train distance metric \cite{tezuka2018multineuron} for identification of neuronal assemblies \cite{humphries2011spike}.
+A number of previous studies on feature vector representations of spike trains also focused on defining a spike train distance metric \cite{tezuka2018multineuron} for identification of neuronal assemblies \cite{humphries2011spike}.
 Several different definitions of the spike train distance exist such as van Rossum distance \cite{rossum2001novel}, Victor-Purpura distance \cite{victor1997metric}, SPIKE- and ISI- synchronization distances \cite{mulansky2016pyspike} (for a thorough list of existing spike train distance metrics see \cite{tezuka2018multineuron}).
 These distance metrics were used to perform spike train clustering and classification based on the k-Nearest-Neighbors approach \cite{tezuka2015spike}.
-In a recent study, Jouty et al. \cite{jouty2018non} employed ISI and SPIKE distance measures to perform clustering of retinal ganglion cells based on their firing responses.
+Jouty et al. \cite{jouty2018non} employed ISI and SPIKE distance measures to perform clustering of retinal ganglion cells based on their firing responses to a given stimulus.